gwu-cs-os/gwu_os_editors/emacs/README.md

 When programming:

-- `alt-.` - jump to the definition of a function/variable the cursor is over, OR show a list of all places a function is called if you use it while the cursor is over the function.
+- `meta-.` - jump to the definition of a function/variable the cursor is over, OR show a list of all places a function is called if you use it while the cursor is over the function.
-- `alt-g` - Goto a specified line.
+- `meta-g` - Goto a specified line.
     Great when you get compiler errors that specify a line number.
-- `alt-;` - add a comment
+- `meta-;` - add a comment
-- `alt-/` - autocomplete a symbol (for example, when used when your cursor is at the end of "open_f", it might automatically finish "open_file".
+- `meta-/` - autocomplete a symbol (for example, when used when your cursor is at the end of "open_f", it might automatically finish "open_file".
     Press it again to see the next completion.

 If you ever get "stuck" (you can't get rid of a mark, you keep searching, etc...), just press `cntl-g` to "cancel.